 This article first appeared in the Christian Research Journal, volume 26, number 3 (2003).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For further information about the Christian Research Journal go to: http://www.equip.org

 The Jehovah’s Witnesses most important claim is that after Christ Jesus began his supposed invisible reign in 1914, he examined the religious organizations on earth and selected the Watch Tower Bible and Tract Society as his “faithful and wise servant” (Matt.
 24:45–47) in 1919.
 Jesus chose the Watch Tower to be his sole channel and only organization in which a person can serve Jehovah God and gain eternal life.
 The basis for their claimed selection was that the Watch Tower Society provided “the right sort of [spiritual] food, at the proper time.”
 If the Society’s current doctrinal “truth” is used as the standard, however, then this claim is suspect since much of what the Society taught before, during, and even after 1919 was later rejected by the Society as erroneous, including certain interpretations of Scripture, particular prophecies, creature worship, idolatry, and certain specific practices that were said to be pagan in origin.
 The Society even identified some teachings as deceptions of the Devil.
 This record of doctrinal changes does not support the claim that “God’s holy spirit” directed this organization.
 Even former Watch Tower leadership member Raymond Franz concluded, “It would be an insult to Christ Jesus to say that he selected this organization on the basis of what it was teaching uniquely and distinctly, as of 1919.”